Vaibhavchopra1/DM-Project/README.md

 1. **Actors' Career Networks:**
    - How do actors navigate their roles within collaborative networks across different genres?
    - How does an actor's network position impact their exposure to diverse genres, career longevity, and recognition?
-   - What clustering patterns emerge based on demographics like age, gender, and nationality?

 2. **Genre Evolution and Cultural Trends:**
    - How have genre popularity trends shifted over time, and how do these trends relate to historical and cultural milestones?